link rel="apple-touch-icon" sizes="180x180" href="/user/themes/astropotamus/images/apple-touch-icon.png" />

 Having this pair of giant binoculars will make it even more better.

-With the integrated tripod mount you can worry less about holding them and worry more about what to look at.
+With the integrated ripod mount you can worry less about holding them and worry more about what to look at.
 Since it is a single point of contact though, be aware that it will shake for a bit as you move them.
 I use a Slik U8800 travel tripod because it's easy and the binoculars are just at the end of the tripod's weight limit.
 Something bigger would be better, but honestly, you're better off spending more money on the binoculars than the tripod in this case.
 In an ideal world, you'd get a dedicated parallelogram mount, but we rarely live in an ideal world.
 Use what you have or get a cheap tripod like the one I listed and you'll be fine.
 You can even hand-hold these guys for a while, especially if you're in a lawn chair with your elbows braced!

 Need to see the night sky but don't want to spend $1000 or more on a telescope?
 Buy these.
 It's that simple.

 Yes, there are more expensive options.
 Yes, there are bigger versions.
 The "20" can be "25" in some versions, which is the magnification.
 But more magnification means less light anda 20x80 is better than 25x75.
-Only 25x100 is better, and those will be $$$.
-More expensive versions might include image stablizing lenses (did I mention there's a tripod mount?) or brighter optis (did I mention the Moon?) but for the money, you can't go wrong with these.
+Only 25x100 is better, and those will be $LOTS.
+More expensive versions might include image stablizing lenses (did I mention there's a tripod mount?) or brighter optics (did I mention the Moon?) but for the money, you can't go wrong with these.
 I promise.

 Q: Will it work with my camera?